-- 64 year-old female with history of breast cancer and new onset abdominal pain.
+- 64-year-old female with a history of breast cancer and new onset abdominal pain.

-If the radiologist compared the imaging study with any of the patient’s previous imaging studies, it will list them in the comparison section.
-Comparisons are most commonly made to exams of the same body region and study type.
+Sometimes, the radiologist will compare the new imaging exam with any available previous exams.
+If so, the doctor will list them here.
+Comparisons usually involve exams of the same body area and exam type.

-- Comparison is made to an ultrasound of the abdomen performed August 24, 2013.
+- Comparison is made to a CT scan of the abdomen and pelvis performed August 24, 2013.

-The technique section describes how the imaging study was performed, including whether or not a contrast material was used.
-Because it is used for documentation purposes, this section is not typically useful for the patient or the referring physician.
-It can be very helpful to a radiologist to direct the performance of a future exam.
+This section describes how the exam was done and whether contrast was used.
+Because it is used for documentation purposes, this section is not typically useful for you or your doctor.
+However, it can be very helpful to a radiologist for any future exam if needed.

 - 5 mm axial images from the lung bases through the pubic symphysis were acquired following the administration of intravenous and oral contrast.
 Coronal and Sagittal reformatted images were constructed from the source data.

-The findings section lists the radiologist’s observations and findings regarding each area of the body examined in the imaging study.
-The radiologist indicates whether each area was found to be normal, abnormal or potentially abnormal.
-Sometimes an area of the body is included and can be evaluated using the images, but is not discussed.
-This situation typically means that the radiologist did not find the area noteworthy for comment.
+This section lists what the radiologist saw in each area of the body in the exam.
+Your radiologist notes whether they think the area to be normal, abnormal, or potentially abnormal.
+Sometimes an exam covers an area of the body but does not discuss any findings.
+This usually means that the radiologist looked but did not find any problems to tell your doctor.

 - Lung bases: No pulmonary nodules or evidence of pneumonia.